prometheus/docs/content/docs/instrumenting/clientlib_guidelines.md

 Accordingly, caution is advised when adding dependencies to the client library.
 For example, if a user adds a library that uses a Prometheus client that requires version 1.4 of protobuf but the application uses 1.2 elsewhere, what will happen?

 It is suggested that where this may arise, that the core instrumentation is separated from the bridges/exposition of metrics in a given format.
-For example, the Java simpleclient "simpleclient" module has no dependencies, and the “simpleclient_servlet” has the HTTP bits.
+For example, the Java simpleclient `simpleclient` module has no dependencies, and the `simpleclient_servlet` has the HTTP bits.

 ## Performance Considerations